isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

 Business or official travellers seeking to make essential travel via the RGL to Singapore must be sponsored<sup>1</sup> by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the traveller for a SafeTravel Pass.

-### **Important**

-Travellers (who are not Singapore Citizens, Permanent Residents or Long-Term Pass holders) without a valid SafeTravel Pass or Air Travel Pass will be refused entry into Singapore.

-For more information on the Terms and Conditions of the SafeTravel Pass, please click [here](https://safetravel.ica.gov.sg/rgl/terms-and-conditions).

-For more information on the Air Travel Pass, please click [here](https://safetravel.ica.gov.sg/atp/requirements-and-process).

 ## **Process Overview**

 ### **Before Entering Singapore**